-I still remember those idyllic school days and that fateful summer afternoon.
-I can’t comment whether the reservations and the ensuing protests and demonstrations were good or bad.
-I believe, good and bad are very referential terms and can change their color and meaning depending on the context.
+I am still not that wise to judge on the good-bad of Mandal Commission or the protest and violence it brought.
+Good and bad are very referential terms and subservient to changes in times and context.
 I can however, comment on principles and ideals.
 These in comparison to “good and bad” are far more time and context resistant.

-“…sooner or later we will fade away into the background… In our hardship and pain today, lies a better tomorrow”
+“…soon, we will fade into the background.
+We protest for the future.
+In our struggle and pain today, lies a secure tomorrow…”

 That unknown guy believed in all these principles, all these values and he stood-up for his beliefs.
 Alone!!